2022 at University College Birmingham

 For more details on eligibility for a booster and how to book a booster vaccine, please see the booster information page on the NHS website.

 Health and safety is our top priority for everyone attending or visiting University College Birmingham.
 Throughout the pandemic, we have implemented a range of safety measures and guidelines for whenever you come to our campus buildings.

 We have many staff and students who are at particularly high risk from coronavirus, so even if you don't feel particularly vulnerable yourself, we need you to act responsibly to protect our whole community.

-If you are showing any symptoms or are self-isolating, you must stay at home, book a Covid-19 test and contact the University to inform us of your situation (see General information on coronavirus above).
+If you are showing any symptoms or are self-isolating, you should stay at home, book a Covid-19 test and contact the University to inform us of your situation (see General information on coronavirus above).

 Frequently asked questions:

 What safety measures are in place on campus?

 During the pandemic, we have implemented a range of measures across the University for those who need to attend campus.